A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting

 We begin by testing that our sampler recovers the $\nu_0$ and $\nu_1$ measures on the uniform grid.
 We examine the fraction of the time we see a partition with a certain number of cut edges and compare it to the exact probability calculated from the enumerated result.

 We then modify the boundary lengths between the nodes to test modifying the score function, $J$, to account for the isoperimetric ratios of the districts.
 The isoperimetric ratio is proportional to the inverse of the Polsby-Popper score, which is a traditional measure of compactness in redistricting.
 To determine the isoperimetric ratios of the districts, we must be able to calculate the perimeter and area of each district.
-We must therefore add information to the graph including perimeter lengths between nodes, total nodal perimeter lengths, and node areas.
+We must therefore add information to the graph, including perimeter lengths between nodes, total nodal perimeter lengths, and node areas.

-We set the total perimeters and shared perimeter lengths between nodes so that the score of any given districting plan will remains invariant under rotation and mirror symmetry as shown in Figure~\ref{fig:4x4sym}.
+We set the total perimeters and shared perimeter lengths between nodes so that the score of any given districting plan will remain invariant under rotation and mirror symmetry as shown in Figure~\ref{fig:4x4sym}.
 This ensures that under rotation or flips, a given district has the same probability.
 As shown in Figure~\ref{sfig:dualsym}, we modify the lengths between the boundaries so that the edges on the outer corners of the dual graph have a length of 2, those on the outside middle have a length of $2.5$, and those in the inner box have a length of 3.